ievren/MeasuringData/docs/MeasuringData_PrivacyPolicy.md

 I, the developer of the MeasuringData application, hereby state, to the best of my knowledge and belief, that I have not programmed this app to collect any personally identifiable information.

+## Data Collection

+**We do not collect any personal data:** MeasuringData does not collect, store, or share any personally identifiable information (PII) or sensitive data from our users.
+This includes but is not limited to names, email addresses, phone numbers, and any other personal information.

 ## Explanation of Permissions Requested in the App

 Below is a list of permissions required by the MeasuringData application and an explanation of why each permission is necessary.